anonymousaga/mac-passwords-app/README.md

 # mac-passwords-app
-An app that allows you to view keychain passwords with one click
+An app that allows you to view keychain passwords with one click.

 How it works: opens the passwords prefPane